-Matthew Truell, the Technical Director of the GIG Target Group, brings his expertise as the Head of Power at Red Penguin, a leading submarine cable consultancy.
-He has extensive experience in HVDC cable design, planning, construction, and operations, and has worked on many of the UK's existing interconnectors.
+Matthew Truell, the Technical Director of the GIG Target Group, brings his expertise as the Head of Power at Red Penguin, a leading submarine cable consultancy, owned and led by Chris Sturgeon, senior adviser to the GIG Target Group.
+They have extensive experience in HVDC cable design, planning, construction, and operations, and have worked on many of the UK's existing interconnectors.